 Trip Destination:

 Date/Time of Departure:

 Estimated Date and Time of Return:

 Purpose of Trip:

 Name of Driver:

 Name of passenger(s):

-When volunteers use their own vehicles for auth automobile liability insurance is primary.
-The Ro Automobile Insurance will only provide excess accident exceeds the liability of the vehicle own. oman Catholic Archbishop of Boston coverage if a claim or claims arising out of an
+When volunteers use their own vehicles for authorized school-related activities, their personal automobile liability insurance is primary.
+The Roman Catholic Archbishop of Boston Automobile Insurance will only provide excess coverage if a claim or claims arising out of an accident exceeds the liability of the vehicle owner's insurance policy.

-While not required, the recommended minimum of \$100,000 per person or \$300,000 per accident.
-The vehicle should also have medical payments.
-Medical payment coverage pays for the medical.
-This is usually written for \$5,000 per person for purchase a limit of \$50,000 (or \$10,000 per pass costs, obtaining higher limits is a prudent choice. and property damage coverage of \$100,000. and uninsured and underinsured coverage. expenses for all the occupants of the vehicle. a total of \$25,000; however, it is possible to tenger) or higher.
-Considering present medical
+While not required, the recommended minimum coverage for automobile bodily injury is a limit of \$100,000 per person or \$300,000 per accident and property damage coverage of \$100,000.
+The vehicle should also have medical payments and uninsured and underinsured coverage.
+Medical payment coverage pays for the medical expenses for all the occupants of the vehicle.
+This is usually written for \$5,000 per person for a total of \$25,000; however, it is possible to purchase a limit of \$50,000 (or \$10,000 per passenger) or higher.
+Considering present medical costs, obtaining higher limits is a prudent choice.

-Signature of Volunteer Driver Date
+Signature of Volunteer Driver

+Date

-Student's Signature (when applicable) Date
+Student's Signature (when applicable)

+Date

+updated-8.21.22.pdf